BlakeRosenhagen/UT-Final-Project/README.md

 Then the "pickle" library is used to save the model into "models" which can be called upon later for prediction.

-A really cool visulaization is creted with the next section of code, which I found on https://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html#sphx-glr-auto-examples-model-selection-plot-precision-recall-py
+A really cool visulaization is created with the next section of code, which I found on https://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html#sphx-glr-auto-examples-model-selection-plot-precision-recall-py

+To read more on this: https://stats.stackexchange.com/questions/350134/how-does-gradient-boosting-calculate-probability-estimates

 There is some code in "training_testing.py" which I was experimeting with, but could not figure out how to function.
 Its in there so I can go back later and tweak.

+## Technologies used
+* Python
+* Jupyter Notebook
+* Pandas
+* Numpy
+* SciKit-Learn
+* XGBoost
+* Pickle
+* Matplotlib
+* Inspect
+* Graphviz (not used)